opentext/storyteller/docs/stl/syntax.md

 > :exclamation:
 > Note that *Bullets & Numbering* are a subject of significant change in *STL syntax*.
-> Since version 16.2 Update 1 there are significant changes in list definition:
+> Since version 16.2 Update 1 there are significant changes in the definition.

 ### Since 16.2 Update 1